jqb/python-nbp/README.rst

 .. code-block:: python

-   { 'search_date': <date which was passed to the algorithm as string>
+   { 'search_date': <date which was passed to the algorithm as string>,
      'table_no':    <nbp currency table no eg. '132/A/NBP/2010'>, 'pub_date':    <publication date of table, it can be diffrent then 'search_date'>, 'currency': {